2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Introduction

-2D CNN approaches are well known for handling 2D image classification tasks.
-However, they are not directly applicable to 3D medical images.
-In order to address this, a straightforward approach is to take a representative 2D slice from the 3D volume as model input.
+Regular 2D CNN approaches are well known for handling 2D image classification tasks.
+However, 2D CNNs are not directly applicable to 3D medical images.
+Based on the model input representation of 3D data, existing CNN methods can be mainly divided into three categories: 2D, 2.5D, and 3D.
+Firstly, a straightforward approach is to take a representative 2D slice from the 3D volume as model input \citep{jacobs2016computer}, named the 2D method.
 Such a representation generally fails to capture sufficient volumetric stereo information.
 Various studies have shown the inferior performance of 2D CNN versus other approaches which incorporate stereo information.
-For example, Setio \etal utilized multi-view 2D CNN for pulmonary nodule classification, which outperformed single view 2D CNN.
+For example, Setio \etal~\cite{setio2016pulmonary} utilized multiview 2D CNN for pulmonary nodule classification, which outperformed single-view 2D CNN.

-Triggered by the exponentially increasing GPU capability, many state-of-the-art 3D CNN approaches have been proposed \cite{dou2016multilevel, huang2017lung, ding2017accurate}.
-3D CNN approaches extract volumetric features from entire volumes without losing information, demonstrating promising improvements in many computer-aided diagnosis applications.
-On the other side, these approaches generally demand tens or hundred times more GPU resources as well as training data than 2D CNN approaches.
-This is not as GPU-friendly as 2D CNN, which often limits the scalability of such approaches.

-2.5D approaches\cite{setio2016pulmonary, nibali2017pulmonary,liu2017multiview, liu2018multi, xie2019automated} are between 2D and 3D approaches, which generally represent 3D volumes by extracting multiple 2D patches.
-Such approaches incorporate richer stereo information of neighboring voxels while restricting the computational costs in GPU resources.
-For example, Setio \etal \cite{setio2016pulmonary} used a multi-channel CNN to classify pulmonary nodule in chest CT images.
-They extracted nine differently oriented 2D patches to represent each 3D volume and fed them into separate 2D CNN streams, which are later fused to obtain the final classification results.

-2.5D methods generally outperform 2D methods and better in training efficiency comparing to 3D methods.
-However, the planes in 2.5D were only sparsely sampled in several predefined orientations.
-The connections between pixels from different 2D patches are weak during training, thus likely insufficient to represent 3D volume.

-In a nutshell, current state-of-the-art 3D approaches generally outperform 2.5D approaches by requiring significantly more data for training, consuming more GPU resources as well as limiting the ability to use transfer learning.

-In this work, we boost the computational efficiency and learning capability of deep learning networks on 3D image classification tasks using the spiral scanning technique.